amanmishra3124/Visualizer-app/README.md

-# sorting-visualizer-app
+# Visualizer-app
-Sorting visualizer which sorts using various sorting algorithms which is made in ReactJs
+Sorting visualizer app which sorts using various sorting algorithms which is made in ReactJs